Mastering The Art of Localization with McDonald’s

 Your Brand Is Not Your Product

-Majority of the people in the United States associate McDonald’s brand with hamburgers.
+The majority of the people in the United States associate McDonald’s brands with hamburgers.
 However, it does not mean they don’t offer anything else.
 It is a hamburger brand that provides dozens of other food items.
-McDonald’s never restricts itself to typical hamburgers, and always keeps its menus diversified in the global market.
+McDonald’s never restricts itself to typical hamburgers and always keeps its menus diversified in the global market.
 You can find vegetarian and chicken burgers as well that sell like hot dogs every day.
-For the company, the local preferences are on top priority.
-It is the main reason why McDonald’s is never hesitant to play around with diversified flavors and weird combos.
+For the company, local preferences are on top priority.
+It is the main reason why McDonald’s is never hesitant to play around with diversified flavours and weird combos.

 So, if you want to take your business to a foreign market, always treat your brand as a separate entity from your product.
 Your products are related to your brand, but not always identical.
 McDonald’s has managed to build a robust brand image with different attributes around the world.

 Listen To Your Customers